Our skating programs follow United States Figure Skating’s

 Learn to Skate program.

-Groups are divided by age and skill level, and additional opportunities to hone your skills are available through our periodic figure skating camps and clinics, as well as freestyle ice time.
+Groups are divided by age and skill level, and additional opportunities to hone your skills are available through our periodic basic skills skating camps, exhibitions, and clinics, as well as freestyle ice time.

 Frequently Asked Questions (FAQs)

 Q: What should I wear to lessons?